 The list goes on.
 Well, what if I told you that these “excuses” were just your brain’s resistance speaking up from doing your most dangerous and most important work?!

-It’s time for you to finally write that song!
-Now, the good news is, your brain’s probably already been working on it for you for months - or even years!
+It’s time for you to finally write and record that song!
+Now, the good news is, your brain’s probably already been working on it for you for months – or even years!
 Lucky for you, you have a head start.
 Get to it!

 So there you go!
 There’s now no reason to be scratching your head on what to write a song about.

-Whether inspiration comes via song prompts, free writes, or ideas you’ve collected over the years - a big part of having inspiration in the first place (in my opinion) is doing all the practical work first.
+As mentioned before, whether inspiration comes via song prompts, free writes, or ideas you’ve collected over the years – a big part of having inspiration in the first place (in my opinion) is doing all the practical work first.
 Yes, this is all the “behind the scenes” prep work!
-In short, when it comes time to be creative - you’ve already laid the groundwork and the foundation for your creativity to flourish!
+In short, when it comes time to be creative – you’ve already laid the groundwork and the foundation for your creativity to flourish!

 And yes, I do believe that some of the most “inspired” and “creative” people – are those that also put in the daily “workout” time in developing their craft – so when it comes time to write aka “performance time” – the ideas just effortlessly flow.